boefraty74/todelete_TutorialFunnelPlot/README.md

 Explore _"script.r"_ and pay attention to its structure.
 You may open and run it in RStudio.
 You will find that it creates and saves _"out.html"_ file.
 This file have to be self-content (without external dependencies) and defines graphics inside HTML widget.

-To help plotly users we also provide R-utilities in "r_files" folder to help with conversion of plotly object into self-content HTML.
+To help plotly users we also provide R-utilities in _"r_files"_ folder to help with conversion of plotly object into self-content HTML.
-Note that this version of R-powered visual supports "source" command (unlike previous types of visuals) and we use it to make code more readable.
+Note that this version of R-powered visual supports `source` command (unlike previous types of visuals) and we use it to make code more readable.

 * Replace _"capabilities.json"_ by _"capabilities.json"_ from previous step, but obviously keep:  `"scriptOutputType": "html"`